 The Riemann Hypothesis, explained

-In loving memory of my hero, John Forbes Nash Jr.
+In loving memory of John Forbes Nash Jr.

 You remember prime numbers, right?
 Those numbers you can’t divide into other numbers, except when you divide them by themselves or 1?
 Right.
 Here is a 3000 year old question: